In Q.1 to 3, choose the correct option and give justification.

 Hence, Option (a) is correct

 Sol.
-AB is a diameter of the circle, p and q are two tangents
+AB is the diameter of the circle, p and q are two tangents

 OA ⊥ p and OB ⊥ q and ∠1 = ∠2 = 900